Wage Hour and Overtime

 What Damages Can I Recover?

-The primary concern in wage-hour and overtime cases is missing payments, most of your recoverable damages will be for lost wages.
+Since the primary concern in wage-hour and overtime cases is missing payments, most of your recoverable damages will be for lost wages.
 In some cases, adjustment of your payments can impact your benefits.
 You will also be able to recover compensation for any lost benefits incurred by improper wage and overtime payments.
 If the court decides it is necessary, you may even receive punitive damages for your claim.

 Contact Your California Wage-Hour and Overtime Attorneys

-When an employer violates your right to fair pay for regular and overtime hours, you need the help of the experienced employment law attorneys of Rafii & Associates, P.C.
+When an employer violates your right to fair pay for regular and overtime hours, you need the help of the experienced employment law attorneys at Rafii & Associates, P.C.
 We’ve protected the rights of our clients, recovering more than $100 million in settlements and offers.
 Reach out to us so that we can do the same for you.